 RV shows are held all over the country.
 Some shows are smaller, with just a few dealers, while others, like the Hershey, PA show (America’s largest RV show), is attended by hundreds of dealers and vendors with over 1200 RVs to walk through.
 The next biggest show in the U.S. is the Florida RV Supershow in Tamps, FL.
 The big RV shows are great places to meet dealers, learn about new RV models, and walk through nearly every floor plan.

 You don’t need to travel across the country to attend an RV show.
 Almost every region and market in the U.S. has RV shows throughout the year.
 However, most RV shows take place between late winter and early fall.
-If you’re interested in finding a show near you, www.gorving.com published a list of all upcoming shows.
+If you’re interested in finding a show near you, we have a complete guide to almost every RV show in the country.
+You can search by map, region, or season. upcoming shows.

 I purchased my first new RV at a show.
 I attended with a particular RV in mind but found a higher-quality one I had never even looked at before attending the show.
 Depending on the size of the show, many dealers offer deep discounts, or special show pricing, on RVs.
 Some shows often account for a significant portion of a dealership’s annual sales.

 Below is an outline of the strategy I used at the Hershey RV Show, the largest show in the United States.
 As a result, I paid a great price for my RV, which was well below the average price in my area.
 The price I paid was also lower than the advertised special price.
 Many dealers will highlight special RV show prices but realize this is a starting point for negotiations.
 You can usually get a lower price with good negotiation.